DKessler95/DigimaatwerkHQ/public/content/case-studies/maatje-ai-chatbot.en.md

 - **Customer**: "And automation?"
 - **Maatje**: "For automation projects we use different rates..." (understands customer is asking follow-up)

-### Multilingual Support
-Maatje communicates fluently in Dutch and English, automatically detecting which language the customer prefers.

-### Intelligent Escalation
-For complex questions or when human intervention is required, Maatje automatically switches to the appropriate team member.

 ## Measurable Results